1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **1.1 Purpose** {#1.1-purpose}

-    The purpose of the software to be developed, known as EduAxis is mainly to provide a centralized platform for students, parents, lecturers, and administrators to access academic and administrative information in a transparent and timely manner.
+    The purpose of the software to be developed, known as EduAxis, is to provide a centralized platform for students, parents, lecturers, and administrators to access academic and administrative information in a transparent and timely manner.
 This system aims to integrate seamlessly with the university’s existing Campus Management System (CMS) to deliver real-time access to essential data, including academic performance, attendance records, billing, and fee information.
 Ultimately, the system will ensure effective and timely communication by integrating an SMS Gateway, allowing automated alerts and notifications to be sent directly to students and parents.
 The EduAxis will also provide access to various online tools and services such as student records, course registration, library resources, and IT support such as streamlining processes, improving efficiency, and saving time for all users.

 ## **1.2 Scope** {#1.2-scope}